sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 25-35 mins
 # Intro

+Obsidian is very bare by default!
 Plugins let you add or extend functionality to your workspace letting you transform it to your needs and flows.

 In this section we will be covering:
 - [[03_Plugins#1 Core Plugins|1 Core Plugins]]